 Our own Diversity and Inclusion Strategy, due to be published in 2018, is a big leap in the right direction and is closely aligned with the government’s gender equality strategy, and vision that all Victorians live in a safe and equal society, have access to equal power, resources and opportunities, and are treated with dignity, respect and fairness.

 Initiatives include networking and professional development events, activities that raise the awareness of the importance of gender equality in the workforce, flexible working arrangements and support networks across the organisation so women can share, learn from, and encourage each other.

 Women in CenIitex expands the conversation beyond topics such as pay parity and addresses broader and more complex social issues, such as the compromise women still make when juggling career with parental responsibilities, and the enduring and widely-held perception that ICT is a 'no go' area for girls.

 Engaging men in gender equality

 Achieving real, systemic and sustained change, needs to have women involved and driving the change alongside men.
-Cenitex Chief Executive, Michael Vanderheide is leading the charge to ensure that culture and gender diversity is completely embedded in our culture, attitudes and importantly, policies.
+Cenitex are working hard to ensure that culture and gender diversity is completely embedded in our culture, attitudes and importantly, policies.